Self Guided Treks: Tour du Mont Blanc

 Length: 6 days

-This itinerary takes the Bellevue cable car from Les Houches to the Bellevue Plateau & picks up the path for the Col du Tricot.
+This itinerary takes the trails to the Bellevue Plateau & picks up the path for the Col du Tricot.
 After the Himalayan suspension bridge the route begins to gently climb until the spectacular Bionnassay glacier comes into full view.
 From here you can see the top of the Col du Tricot and it’s a steady climb up to the grassy saddle.
 Spend some time here to admire the views over the Miage Valley and far off the Col du Bonhomme.
 Spot Refuge Miage in the distant cluster of farm buildings way down in the valley below (a great stop refreshment stop if you have time).
 The descent down is STEEP!
 Take it easy and use your poles.
 After an initial short climb from the Miage Valley you go up and over to the Auberge du Truc.
 From here it’s a long steady descent through the forest into Les Contamines.
-You'll need to to walk along the river to Notre Dame de la Gorge or pick up the free shuttle bus (navette) outside the Tourist Office to Notre Dame de la Gorge where the trail heads out into the wild once more.
+As you leave Contamines you pick up the trail up the valley.
 Warning – the trail is VERY steep here along an ancient slabbed Roman road to Refuge Nant Borrant but pleasantly flanks the bubbling racing gorge for much of the ascent.
 After reaching Refuge Nant Borrant press on for almost a further 3kms before reaching Refuge Le Balme.

 Today you’ll make the climb over a whopping 3 mountain passes!
 Col du Bonhomme (2329m) and Col de la Croix du Bonhomme (2483m) and finally Col de la Seigne the border between France and Italy.
 If the weather is fine take the alternative route just before Refuge de la Croix du Bonhomme via the Col des Fours.
 This spectacular variant leads you over a lunar like landscape before dropping into the Vallée des Glaciers picking up the trail at Ville des Glacier.
 Note this route cuts out the hamlet of Les Chapieux.
 Never attempt this variant route if the weather is nothing short of perfect.
 If you’re continuing along the normal TMB route the well marked trail will descend all the way to the valley of to Les Chapieux, where you can stop for a welcome refreshment at the friendly Auberge de la Nova and carry on a further hour up the trail to Refuge Les Mottets.
 Or as we would suggest catch the navette (shuttle bus) which ferries you forward in 30 minutes to the parking area of Refuge Les Mottets.
 Climbing the Col de la Seigne, your third and final col for the day, is a gradual affair with a couple of false summits promising the end.
 At the top if the weather is good you’ll see Mont Blanc again but this time from the Italian side.
 It’s now referred to as Monte Bianco!
 The view here is astounding.
 From the col it’s all downhill onto the wide, flat valley floor of Vallon de la Lée Blanche.
 Be sure to look out for marmots as you descend – they hang out along the rocky spine on the initial descent.
 You’ll pass Refuge Elisabetta (Where you might stay), a basic cavernous refuge, commanding an exceptional view perched on a spur of the Pyramides Calcaires, with not one, but two glaciers (Glacier d’Estellette and Glacier de la Lée Blanche) spilling down behind it.
 The refuge has a good terrace if you need a refreshment before heading on the further 45 minutes along the ancient arrow straight Roman road to your accommodation for the night – the picture postcard A frame Refugio Cabane Combal.